CAmorin28/mini-qr-ordering-system/README.md

 On your **phone**, open the Network URL — not `localhost`.

 - Admin: `http://192.168.1.2:3000/admin/login`
-- Generate a table QR from `/admin/qr` while on the LAN URL so the encoded link matches your network address
+- Generate a table QR from `/admin/qr` while on the LAN URL

-> **Tip:** If QR codes still point to `localhost`, open the admin QR page using your LAN IP.
-The app adjusts QR targets when it detects a network address.

 ### 3. Test customer and security flows